Positional Therapy for Sleep Apnea: Does it Work?

 When you sleep on your back, the tongue and soft tissues in the throat can easily fall back and obstruct the airway making it difficult to breathe.

-By encouraging side sleeping, positional therapy aims to prevent this obstruction and improve airflow.
+Positional therapy aims to prevent this obstruction and improve airflow by encouraging side sleeping.

 It’s a non-invasive approach, which means there’s no need for machines or surgical procedures.

-But for me, I have severe sleep apnea also it’s not an option for me.
+But for me, I have severe sleep apnea, so it’s not an option for me.

 How Does Positional Therapy Work?

-Positional therapy works by keeping you from sleeping on your back.
+Positional therapy prevents sleeping on your back.
 It’s straightforward but requires consistency and dedication.
 I’ve read about various devices and techniques that can help achieve this goal.

 Methods of Positional Therapy